Reforms to shift Japan's huge pension fund towards riskier investments

 The final report could change at Wednesday's panel meeting.
 It is to be released around 5:30 p.m.
 (0830 GMT), when the head of the panel, Tokyo University professor Takatoshi Ito, holds a news conference on the recommendations.

-Anticipation that the report would recommend that GPIF track the new stock index - which focuses on ROE and corporate governance - for its passive equity investments has already helped some of the 14 stocks that are in the JPX-Nikkei Index 400, but not in the benchmark Nikkei 225 average .N225 or the broader Topix .TOPX.
+Anticipation that the report would recommend that GPIF track the new stock index - which focuses on ROE and corporate governance - for its passive equity investments has already helped some of the 14 stocks that are in the JPX-Nikkei Index 400, but not in the benchmark Nikkei 225 average or the broader Topix.

-Seria Co Ltd (2782.T), operator of a 100 yen-shop chain, has jumped 13 percent in the week since the index was announced, while fast-growing, e-commerce giant Rakuten Inc (4755.T) has risen more than 9 percent, outpacing the 2.7 percent rise in the Topix over the same period.
+Seria Co Ltd, operator of a 100 yen-shop chain, has jumped 13 percent in the week since the index was announced, while fast-growing, e-commerce giant Rakuten Inc has risen more than 9 percent, outpacing the 2.7 percent rise in the Topix over the same period.

 GPIF may not begin reviewing its asset allocations and investment strategy until the government completes a pension actuarial revaluation in March.